 What is Notice?

 Notice is basically receiving a heads up from your employer about when your employment contract will end.
 You also owe your employer a duty to give notice if you are leaving the job.
-Neither you or your employer have a choice as to how much notice to give because it is written in law.
+Neither you or your employer have a choice as to the minimum amount of notice to give because it is written in law.
 As an employee, you have the benefit of two types of notice rights.
 Statutory notice which is set out in the Employment Rights Act 1996 (ERA 1996) and contractual notice which is set out in your employment contract.
 If your employer does not give you notice or pay you for your notice period you will have a claim for breach of contract.

 Section 86 of the Employment Rights Act 1996 (ERA 1996) sets the minimum notice that you and your employer must give each other in order to end the employment contract.
 This applies with the exception of situations where your employers conduct forces you to walk out of the job without notice (constructive dismissal) or where your conduct forces your employer to dismiss you without notice(summary dismissal).
 Overseas employees, some types of merchant seamen, armed forces, crown employees and parliamentary staff are excluded from the right to statutory notice.